bbbear82/homework-machine/README.md

-	A Python flask web service that able to upload a PDF file, select the homework question, run OCR and ask OpenAI to generate more similar questions, with the help from ChatGPT
+A Python flask web service that able to upload a PDF file, select the homework question, run OCR and ask OpenAI to generate more similar questions.
+With the help from ChatGPT during development